 - Radiation oncologist.
 This is a healthcare provider who specializes in treating tumors with radiation.

 - Nurse practitioner

 - Social worker

-Treatment depends on the type and location of your tumor.
-Your healthcare team will decide the best treatment plan for you.
+Treatment depends on the type of tumor and where it is.
+Your healthcare team will help you decide the best treatment plan for you.
 The main treatment in adults is surgery to remove as much of the tumor as possible.
-Your chances of the best outcome are highest if your healthcare provider is able to fully remove your tumor.
-A healthcare provider will examine the tumor to find out your tumor type and grade.
+Your chances of the best outcome are highest if the tumor can be fully removed.